In this article, we’ll show you how to sign a document in Google Docs using four different methods:

 5. Scan your document with your phone

-If you don’t have a scanner, you can use your phone to scan your document.
-You can choose from multiple scanner apps in the app store or you can use your phone’s camera app, provided you have good enough lighting.
+You can use your phone to scan your document if you don’t have a scanner.
+You can choose from multiple scanner apps in the app store, or you can use your phone’s camera app, provided you have good enough lighting.

 6. Send your document